cubiclearn/dae/README.md

-# DAE
+# DAE (Decentralized Autonomous Education)

-This is an official starter Turborepo.
+The official repository for the frontend of the DAE project.

-## Using this example
+## Run the frontend (dev)

 Run the following command: